beakerbrowser/beaker.dev/content/docs/templates/simple-cms.md

 <script src="/templates/index.js"></script>
 {{< /rawhtml >}}

-This template is a minimal content-management system for building a site.
+This template is a minimal content management system for building a site.
 [Read the tutorial "Building a CMS Frontend"]({{< relref "/docs/tutorials/cms-frontend" >}}) to learn how it works.

 ## Source